cvjena/TensorDecompositions4PINNs/README.md

 # TensorDecompositions4PINNs

-Using Tensor decompositions for variable separation in PINNs.
+### TL;DR:
+Functional Tensor Decompositions explores how tensor decomposition techniques can unlock new possibilities for variable separation in Physics-Informed Neural Networks (PINNs), overcoming the curse of dimensionality in solving high-dimensional PDEs
 ## Abstract:

 Physics-Informed Neural Networks (PINNs) have shown great